 As a new parent, you might find yourself wondering: when can babies see color, and can newborns see color at all?
 The truth is, babies don’t start out seeing the world the way adults do.
-In fact, when do babies start to see color is a fascinating question tied to infant brain and eye development.
+In fact, when do infants start seeing color is a fascinating question tied to infant brain and eye development.
 In the early weeks, their vision is limited mostly to black, white, and shades of gray.
 But by around 8 weeks, color perception begins—starting with red, the first color babies can typically recognize.

 How Do Babies Develop Color Vision?

-Newborns are born with limited visual clarity and color perception.
+Newborns are born with limited visual clarity and infant color perception.
 Their eyes can detect light and motion, but color vision takes time to develop.
 During the first month, babies primarily see black, white, and high-contrast patterns.

 By 8 weeks, they begin to see shades of red because red has the longest wavelength and stands out to their immature photoreceptors.
 Soon after, they can distinguish between red and green, followed by blue and yellow.
 Most babies develop full color vision by 4 to 5 months of age.